MarinoMtz/LoRaWAN-Roaming-Tutorial/Setup.md

 Where my devices.plido.net is the zone.
 Information regarding the devices will be store in the my devices.db on /var/cache/bind.

-Note hâte Allow-transfert winch contains the IP address provided by the broker to
+Note that Allow-transfert winch contains the IP address provided by the broker to synchronize the zone with the broker.